 Know your starting weight.

 When starting a diet, step on the scale in the morning of day one and record your true starting weight.
 Schedule your next weigh-in for the same time the following week and don’t peek at the numbers beforehand.
-For those following the Nutrisystem plan, the Week 1 kit works to accelerate your weight loss in the first week, making it an exciting payoff to see how far you’ve truly come in only one week.
+For those following the Nutrisystem plan, the first week of Nutrisystem works to accelerate your weight loss in the first week,* making it an exciting payoff to see how far you’ve truly come in only one week.

 Don’t be tempted to weigh everyday.